The Best Cafes in Florence for Study Abroad Students: Places to Study in Florence

 Their menu features a ton of flavor options and syrups.
 They also have plenty of outdoor seating if you want to hang out for a while.

-Note from the author: Has this post changed how you’re planning your day or given you inspiration for your next adventure?
+Note from the author: Has this post changed how you’re planning your day?
+Or given you inspiration for your next adventure?
 Please drop a comment below!
-Comments help to grow my blog and let me know what to write more of 🙂
+Comments help to grow my site and let me know what to write more of 🙂

 Final Thoughts

-Florence has no shortage of cafes, but these are the ones that I found myself always going back to.
-Whether you’re studying abroad for a semester, working remotely, or just exploring for a week, these spots are perfect for recharging between adventures.
+Florence has no shortage of cafes, but these are the best cafes in Florence for study abroad students.
+This is based on comfort, atmosphere, and where you can actually get work done.
+Whether you’re studying abroad for a semester, working remotely, or just exploring for a week, these spots top tier.